marmelab/react-admin/SimpleFormIterator.md

     </Edit>
 );
 ```

+**Tip:** TypeScript users will notice that `scopedFormData` and `getSource` are typed as optional parameters.
+This is because the `<FormDataConsumer>` component can be used outside of a `<SimpleFormIterator>` and in that case, these parameters will be `undefined`.
+If you are inside a `<SimpleFormIterator>`, you can safely assume that these parameters will be defined.

 **Note**: `<SimpleFormIterator>` only accepts `Input` components as children.
 If you want to use some `Fields` instead, you have to use a `<FormDataConsumer>`, as follows: